Gold is the traditional safe haven in volatile markets. But silver prices tend to rise even faster on a percentage basis – and so do silver stocks.

 Best-Performing Silver Stock #2: Franco-Nevada (FNV)

-Franco-Nevada (FNV) main business is streaming, which involves providing up-front payments to miners in exchange for the right to buy gold, silver and other resources at a set price.
+Franco-Nevada’s (FNV) main business is streaming, which involves providing up-front payments to miners in exchange for the right to buy gold, silver and other resources at a set price.
 Franco’s extensive portfolio includes some 300 royalties in gold, silver and platinum metals mining (two-thirds) and oil/gas projects (one-third).
 With financing expected to be not quite as easy to come by post-pandemic, miners will increasingly turn to companies like Franco to provide money to sustain their operations.
 In exchange for providing assistance, Franco can leverage downturns to grow its portfolio in exchange for cash (as happened in the 2015 commodity slump).
-This makes it especially attractive right now, but assuming silver prices continue to rise, there should be even more leverage opportunities for investors who own FNV.
+This makes it especially attractive right now, but assuming silver prices resume their rise, there should be even more leverage opportunities for investors who own FNV.

 Best-Performing Silver Stock #1: Hecla Mining

 Hecla Mining (HL) is the hands-down leader among actively traded silver stocks listed on the major U.S. exchanges.
 Hecla is known mainly for silver mining, producing around one-third of all silver mined in the U.S. Based in Idaho’s famous Silver Valley, Hecla operates several gold, silver and base metal mines and exploration properties throughout North America.
 It’s an excellent vehicle if you’re looking for some exposure to a long-term precious metals bull market.
 Hecla’s Greens Creek mine in Alaska is the star property and its most important producer.
 It’s also one of the world’s biggest and lowest-cost primary silver mines.
 With 17 patented load claims and an orebody containing silver, zinc, gold and lead, it operates 24 hours a day, 365 days a year.
-Hecla sees plenty of production volume there, with a whopping 2.3 million ounces of silver and 10,276 ounces of gold mined in Q4 at an all-in sustaining cost of $12.05 per ounce of silver.
-That’s well below current silver prices of around $28 per ounce and should enable the company to generate lots of healthy cash flow.
+Hecla sees plenty of production volume there, with a whopping 2.3 million ounces of silver and 10,276 ounces of gold mined in the latest quarter at an all-in sustaining cost of $12.05 per ounce of silver.
+That’s well below current silver prices of around $24 per ounce and should enable the company to generate lots of healthy cash flow.

 Based primarily on relative performance, these are six of the best-performing, actively traded silver-related stocks in the U.S. equity market right now.
 They also stand to benefit from a sustained rising trend in precious metals prices.
 While past performance doesn’t guarantee future results, it usually pays to follow the path of smart money traders and institutional investors.
 And the stocks mentioned above appear to be among the favorites of this market-moving crowd.